The Plate Tectonic Revolution and How California Became the Epicenter of a Scientific Breakthrough

 (Courtesy: Monterey Bay Aquarium Research Institute MBARI)

-Monterey Canyon owes its impressive scale and structure to the patient yet powerful forces of geological time.
-Formed over millions of years, Monterey Canyon has been shaped by a range of geological processes.
-One prevailing theory is that the canyon began as a river channel carved by the ancestral Salinas River, which carried sediments from the ancient Sierra Nevada to the ocean.
+Monterey Canyon’s immense scale is the result of millions of years of underwater erosion.
+Powerful turbidity currents, dense flows of sand and sediment racing down the continental slope, have slowly carved the canyon and carried its debris far into the deep Pacific.
+One prevailing theory how it formed is that the canyon began as a river channel carved by the ancestral Salinas River, which carried sediments from the ancient Sierra Nevada to the ocean.
 As sea levels fluctuated during ice ages, the river extended further offshore, deepening the canyon through erosion.
-Another hypothesis points to tectonic activity along the Pacific Plate as a significant factor, creating fault lines and uplifting areas around the canyon while subsidence allowed sediment to accumulate and flow into the deep.
-These forces, combined with powerful turbidity currents—underwater landslides of sediment-laden water—worked in tandem to sculpt the dramatic contours we see today.
-Together, one or several of these processes forged one of Earth’s most dramatic underwater landscapes.
+Another idea points to tectonic activity along the Pacific Plate as an important influence.
+Movement along nearby faults helped shape the seafloor and surrounding landscape, while gradual sinking of the continental shelf allowed sediment to collect and periodically cascade down the canyon into deeper water.
+These forces, combined with powerful turbidity currents, underwater landslides of sediment-laden water, worked in tandem to sculpt the dramatic contours we see today.

 While the geology is awe-inspiring, the biology of Monterey Canyon makes it a living laboratory for scientists.
 The canyon is teeming with life, from surface waters to its darkest depths.
 Near the top, kelp forests and sandy seafloors support a wide variety of fish, crabs, and sea otters, while the midwater region, known as the “twilight zone,” is home to bioluminescent organisms like lanternfish and vampire squid that generate light for survival.
-Lanternfish, for example, employ bioluminescence to attract prey and confuse predators, while vampire squid use light-producing organs to startle threats or escape unnoticed into the depths.
-In the canyon’s deepest reaches, strange and hardy creatures thrive in extreme conditions, including the ghostly-looking Pacific hagfish, the bizarre gulper eel, and communities of tube worms sustained by chemical energy from cold seeps.
+Lanternfish use bioluminescence to attract prey and confuse predators, while vampire squid use light-producing organs to startle potential predators or escape into the deep.
+In the canyon’s deepest reaches, other bizarre creatures thrive in extreme temperature and pressure, including the gross-looking Pacific hagfish and the bizarre gulper eel.
+Some communities around cold seeps on the seafloor are sustained by chemical energy (chemosynthesis).
+Microbes feed on methane and other chemicals seeping from the sediments, supporting ecosystems of clams, bacterial mats, and, occasionally, tube worms.

 A vampire squid (Vampyroteuthis infernalis) observed by MBARI’s remotely